 Another castle that forms a World Heritage site, Beaumaris Castle is on the beautiful Island of Anglesey, North West Wales.
 This 13th-century castle is the most technically perfect in Britain, although it was never finished.

 Situated on the shore of Cardigan Bay in Mid Wales, Harlech Castle played a key role in the national uprising led by Owain Glyndŵr.
-After a long siege, it fell to his forces in 1404 and became Glyndŵr's residence and headquarters.
-Harlech Castle forms a part of one of Wales' World Heritage Sites.
+It fell to his forces in 1404 and became Glyndŵr's residence and headquarters.
+It was also the location for the longest siege in British history, 7 years, from 1941-1948, during the 15th century Wars of the Roses.
+A battle that led to the creation of one of Wales most famous songs, Men of Harlech.
+The Caslte forms a part of one of Wales' World Heritage Sites.

 A Norman rectangular castle situated in Pembrokeshire, South West Wales.
 It takes its name from the Carew family who still own the castle and land.